wkumari/draft-murray-dispatch-mime-protobuf/draft-ietf-dispatch-mime-protobuf.md

 Protocol Buffers ("protobufs") were introduced in 2008 as a free, open source, platform-independent mechanism for transport and storage of structured data: their use has become increasingly common and Protobuf implementations exist in many languages (C++, C#, Dart, Go, Java, Kotlin, Objective-C, Python, JavaScript, Ruby, Swift, and perhaps others).
 See {{Protobuf}} for more information.

 Protobuf consists of an interface definition language ("IDL"), wire encoding formats, and language-specific implementations (typically involving a generated API) so that clients and servers can be easily deployed using a common schema.
-Protobuf supports multiple wire formats for interchange: {{Binary}}, which is optimized for wire efficiency, and {{ProtoJSON}}, which maps the Protobuf schema onto a JSON structure.
+Protobuf supports two wire formats for interchange: {{Binary}}, which is optimized for wire efficiency, and {{ProtoJSON}}, which maps the Protobuf schema onto a JSON structure.

 Serialized objects are occasionally transported within media that make use of media types (see {{RFC2045}} et seq) to identify payloads.
 Accordingly, current and historical media types used for this purpose would benefit from registration.
 This document requests those registrations of IANA.